By Archie Bosman:

 Aggressive camshafts and when they undermine the combination

 Seat pressures used with flat-tappet camshafts are usually in the 120lb to 140lb range.
-However, by employing careful running-in procedures with expensive tool steel flat tappets and camshafts some engine builders adopt 200lb seat pressures and beyond.
+However, by employing careful running-in procedures with expensive tool steel flat tappets and camshafts, some engine builders adopt 200lb seat pressures and beyond.

 But on Kaase’s Boss Nine hot rod engines, which use a hydraulic roller camshaft and operate with single valve springs, the seat pressure is around 160lb.
 On their P-51 race engines, which run a solid roller cam and double springs, the seat pressures are 220lb to 230lb.
-And on the Mountain Motor Pro Stock race engines, seat pressures are generated by triple springs and maintained in the 450lb range.
-Valve spring open pressures on these engines operate at around 1,200lbs.
+And on their Mountain Motor Pro Stock race engines, seat pressures are generated by triple springs and maintained in the 450lb range.
+Valve spring open pressures on these engines operate at around 1,200lb.

-Leading circle track engine builder Kevin Stoa of KS Engineering says, “The worse thing you can do is to lose valve train control due to insufficient spring pressure.
+Erson’s Dick Boyer agrees that the worst thing you can do is to lose valve train control due to insufficient spring pressure.
 The horsepower loss caused by adding a little more spring pressure is negligible compared to the effects of insufficient spring pressure, which will lead to failure.

 What’s valve float?

 Valve float occurs when the valve train is out of control.
 It’s when the lifters have lost contact with the lobes—when they no longer follow the cam.
 “If the valve train loses control during a dynamometer pull it is audible”, says Stoa.
-“Instead of the air flow increasing or remaining linear it decreases precipitously.
+Instead of the air flow increasing or remaining linear it decreases precipitously.
 The loss is also apparent in the numbers.
-The airflow might be 800cfm but if it encounters valve float it will instantly drop to, say, 500cfm or 600cfm.
+“The airflow might be 800cfm but if it encounters valve float it will instantly drop to, say, 500cfm or 600cfm.
 The fix is not always simple but initially we might experiment by increasing valve spring pressure or reducing rocker arm ratio.
-Let’s say your rocker is 1.6:1 you might reduce it to 1.5:1.”
+Let’s say your rocker is 1.6:1 we might reduce it to 1.5:1.”